-Fenneke Sysling is an assistant professor at the Institute for History, specializing in the history of science and colonialism.
-Her interests include colonial heritage, museum objects, race, the body and natural history.
+Fenneke Sysling is an assistant professor at the Institute for History, specialized in the history of science, medicine and colonialism.
+Her interests include ethics, race, colonial heritage and museum objects.

 Fields of interest

 My research interests are in the history of science, medicine and anthropology, Dutch colonial history, history of Southeast Asia, ethics, race, colonial heritage, museums and objects.

 I am a historian of science, medicine and colonialism.
 Central to my work is the question of how knowledge is constructed and how all sorts of actors influence knowledge and engage with it.
 I explore the everyday practices of science and how they affect people’s lives.

 I am the PI of ERC Starting Grant COMET: Human Subject Research and Medical Ethics in Colonial Southeast Asia.
 This project is about ethical practices in human subject research in colonial Southeast Asia (ca. 1890-1960), with the Dutch East Indies, British Malaya and the American Philippines as comparatives cases.
 Colonial physicians in this period pursued research on all sorts of diseases, from leprosy to beriberi, and local people took part in this research as research subjects.
 The COMET project team looks at the scope and nature of these experiments, at the ethical considerations of doctors at the time, and at patients’ responses.

 A second project I lead is the NWO XS project Who did all the work?
 The hidden labour of colonial science.
 This project explores the roles of non-western assistants, informants, translators and hunters in the making of scientific knowledge in colonial Indonesia.
 It aims to start rewriting the history of colonial science as a collective project involving many non-western actors.